 We had truly world-class instructors.
 I remember many of them and I’m very grateful to them for our training.

-What Department you graduated from?
+What Department did you graduate from?
 What was it like?

 I studied at Computational Technologies and at Optoinformatics.
 I loved both.
 Everyone was very active, talented, participated in many conferences and won numerous contests.